 Philosophy on Shoulder Pain

 Shoulder pain can occur from either overt injury – fracture, tendon rupture, ligamentous, capsular, or cartilage injury – or from overuse.
 Obviously these are broad strokes, and exceptions exist, but this is a simple way to explain it.
 Fractures can be clavicular fractures (collarbone or clavicle), or proximal humerus fractures.
 A broken bone creating pain is fairly self explanatory, and many of these injuries often require shoulder surgery.
 Tendons around the shoulder include the rotator cuff as well as the biceps tendon.
-These are the usual culprits for pain around the shoulder created by tendons.
+These are the usual culprits for pain around the shoulder created by tendons, and soemtimes result in rotator cuff surgery.
 Ligamentous rupture or ligament tears usually occur in the face of shoulder instability.
 Traditional orthopaedic dogma dictates that shoulder instability is painless; however, one of my mentors, Dr. Pascal Boileau, largely proved that this can be untrue in a subset of patients resulting in what he termed an “unstable painful shoulder” or UPS.
 What is not contested is that shoulder dislocations or partial dislocations (so called subluxations) are painful, just the resulting instability afterwards is questioned as a pain generator.

 Overuse injuries can present as a rotator cuff tendonitis, which is called impingement, and this will usually respond well with nonoperative management, but an arthroscopic surgery can treat this very readily as well.